Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: Introduction

 In this paper which extends~\citep{MGSF19cmsb}, we present Reactmine, a bounded-depth tree search algorithm to infer CRNs from time series data, without any low correlation assumption.
 Sparsity is enforced by inferring reactions with their kinetics in a sequential fashion, with the depth of the search tree bounding the number of inferred reactions.
 At each node, the reaction candidates are ranked according to the variance of the kinetics inferred on their transition support, and the best candidates are used as choice points at that node.
 At each successor node, one selected reaction is added and its effect is subtracted from the trace.
 Each leaf in the search tree represents a CRN candidate.
 In a final pass, the kinetic parameters of the leaf CRNs are globally re-optimized on the whole trace transitions, and the CRN candidates are ranked according to the quadratic loss between the predicted and experimentally-observed temporal variations.
-As an example, \Cref{fig:chain} shows the recovery by Reactmine of the chain CRN $A \reac{} B \reac{} C \reac{} D \reac{} E$ with mass action law kinetics and rate constants equal to one, from a single simulation trace of $A, B, C, D$ and $E$ with $A$ initially present.
+As an example, \Cref{fig:chain}\textbf{c} shows the recovery by Reactmine of the chain CRN $A \reac{} B \reac{} C \reac{} D \reac{} E$ with mass action law kinetics and rate constants equal to one, from a single simulation trace of $A, B, C, D$ and $E$ with $A$ initially present.

 On a benchmark of synthetic data obtained by simulation from a hidden CRN with standard initial conditions, we show the capability of Reactmine to recover either the hidden CRN, or a variant CRN capable of reproducing the simulation data in the same range of initial conditions, whereas SINDy fails to infer sparse ODE systems and even to reproduce the time series data on different initial conditions.
-In these examples, we analyze the sensitivity of the results to the number of time points and to the four hyperparameters of our algorithm: $\gamma$, the maximum number of reactions inferred (i.e. maximum depth of the search tree), $\beta$, the maximum number of reaction candidates (i.e. maximum branching factor of the search tree), $\delta_{max}$, the velocity similarity threshold between species taking part in a given reaction and $\alpha$, the variation coefficient acceptance threshold about the inferred kinetics on the supporting transitions.
+In these examples, we analyze the sensitivity of the results to the number of time points and to the four hyperparameters of our algorithm: $\gamma$, the maximum number of reactions inferred (i.e.\ maximum depth of the search tree), $\beta$, the maximum number of reaction candidates (i.e.\ maximum branching factor of the search tree), $\delta_{\max}$, the maximum difference of concentration change between species taking part in a reaction candidate, and $\alpha$, the coefficient of variation acceptance threshold about the inferred kinetics on the supporting transitions.

 Then, we apply Reactmine on two sets of real experimental data: one from protein fluorescence videomicroscopy of cell cycle and circadian clock markers in mammalian fibroblasts, and one from biomedical measurements of systemic circadian biomarkers possibly acting on clock gene expression in peripheral organs.
 We show that Reactmine succeeds in inferring meaningful interactions, interestingly in accordance with the main conclusions drawn from previous analyses of these datasets though ODE models built, respectively, using a temporal logic approach in ~\cite{TFS16biosystems}, and a different model learning approach in ~\cite{MDL21bioinformatics}.